 If you’re holding call-off stocks for a customer but cannot meet these conditions, you must treat them as consignment stocks.

 Consignment stocks are goods you dispatch to another EU country where they’re held somewhere before you finally supply them to a customer in that country.

-Details of contact addresses and other useful information provided by the VAT authorities in other Member States can be found on the European Commission website.
+Details of contact addresses and other useful information provided by the VAT authorities in other member states can be found on the European Commission website.

-Reporting requirements for zero-rated EU sales
+How to report zero-rated EU sales

 All UK registered traders have to send lists of their EU sales to HMRC.